Activity 3.2 3 Breast Cancer Screening And Prevention: Exact Answer & Steps

 Limit alcohol intake.
 Even one drink per day increases breast cancer risk by about 10%.
 If you don't drink, don't start—just be aware that moderation matters if you do.

 Consider hormonal contraception carefully.
-So birth control pills slightly increase breast cancer risk, though the absolute numbers remain small.
+That's why birth control pills slightly increase breast cancer risk, though the absolute numbers remain small.
 Talk to your doctor about alternatives if you're concerned.

 Common Mistakes People Make